-1.2.1 Number of countries implementing a national multisectoral plan and/or actions for NCD prevention and control.
-(Baseline is 15; target 2019 is 26, target 2025 is 35)
+1.2.1 Number of countries implementing a national multisectoral plan for NCD prevention and control.(Baseline is 15; target 2019 is 25, target 2025 is 35)

-Specific Objective 1.3: Expand social protection policies in health to provide universal health coverage and more equitable access to promotive, preventative, curative, rehabilitative and palliative basic health services, and essential, safe, affordable, effective, quality medicines and technologies for NCDs.
+Specific Objective 1.3: Expand social protection policies in health to provide universal coverage and more equitable access to services, essential medicines, and technologies for NCD health promotion, prevention, diagnosis, treatment, control, rehabilitation, and palliative care.

 1.3.1 Number of countries with national social protection health schemes that address universal and equitable access to NCD interventions.
-(Baseline is 7; target 2019 is 22; target 2025 is 30)

-- (a) Continue to promote, establish, support and strengthen engagement or collaborative partnerships that enable and leverage collaboration to catalyze multisectoral approaches at the regional, subregional, and national levels in a harmonized manner. - (b) Catalyze the orientation of public and private sector policies, practices, services, and products to collectively promote and protect health and prevent NCDs across the Region. - (c) Facilitate social mobilization by engaging and empowering a broad range of actors that can shape a systematic, society-wide national response to NCDs, their social, environmental, and economic determinants, and issues of health equity. - (d) Provide policy advice and facilitate dialogue to strengthen governance and policy coherence and prevent undue influence from real or potential conflicts of interest in collaborative partnerships to implement the NCD Plan of Action. - (e) Strengthen regional networks of national counterparts, such as the CARMEN network (Collaborative Action for Risk Factor Prevention and Effective Management of NCDs), healthy municipalities and schools, and sub-regional inter-ministerial NCD commissions.
-This is to promote the exchange of information and experiences with multisectoral mechanisms and expand the pool of expertise related to whole-of-government and whole-of-society approaches, including, as appropriate, evidence-based policy, legislation, regulation, training of professionals, and health system responses.
+- (a) Continue to promote, establish, support and strengthen engagement or collaborative partnerships and that enable and leverage collaboration to catalyze multisectoral approaches at the regional, subregional, and national levels in a harmonized manner. - (b) Catalyze the orientation of public and private sector policies, practices, services, and products to collectively promote and protect health and prevent NCDs across the Region. - (c) Facilitate social mobilization by engaging and empowering a broad range of actors that can shape a systematic, society-wide national response to NCDs, their social, environmental, and economic determinants, and issues of health equity. - (d) Provide policy advice and facilitate dialogue to strengthen governance and policy coherence and prevent undue influence from real or potential conflicts of interest in collaborative partnerships to implement the NCD Plan of Action. - (e) Strengthen regional networks of national counterparts, e.g., Collaborative Action for Risk Factor Prevention and Effective Management of NCDs (CARMEN), healthy municipalities and schools, and subregional interministerial NCD commissions, to promote the exchange of information and experiences with multisectoral mechanisms and expand the pool of expertise related to whole-ofgovernment and whole-of-society approaches, including, as appropriate, evidence-based policy, legislation, regulation, training of professionals, and health system responses.

-(a) Establish or strengthen, as appropriate, national and subnational mechanisms, initiatives, actions and strategies, e.g., voluntary approaches, commissions or forums.
-This is to engage the multiple sectors within government and other public and private stakeholders more widely; to mobilize efforts to address a risk factor or risk factors; and/or participate in coordinated and concerted actions that create healthy local environments, using incentives and disincentives, regulatory and fiscal measures, laws and other policy options, and health education, as appropriate within the national context.

-- (b) Establish or strengthen national NCD plans and programs, appropriate to country context and priorities, including needs assessment, planning, policy development, multisectoral action, engagement, collaborative partnerships, coordination, implementation, and monitoring and evaluation. - (c) Ensure that social protection policies include the equitable safeguarding of health and access to health care for persons with NCDs. - (d) Integrate prevention and control of NCDs in the national development agenda, where relevant, respecting the country context and priorities and emphasizing the link between NCDs and sustainable development. - (e) Where relevant, mobilize United Nations country teams to integrate NCDs into implementation of the United Nations Development Assistance Framework for the country. - (f) Actively participate in, and contribute to, subregional political and economic platforms, strengthening the coordinated response to NCDs and their risk factors.
+- (a) Establish or strengthen, as appropriate, national and subnational mechanisms and strategies, e.g., commissions or forums, to engage the multiple sectors within government and other public and private stakeholders more widely to participate in coordinated and concerted actions that create healthy local environments. - (b) Integrate prevention and control of NCDs in the national development agenda, respecting the country context and priorities and emphasizing the link between NCDs and sustainable development. - (c) Where relevant, mobilize United Nations country teams to integrate NCDs into implementation of the United Nations Development Assistance Framework for the country. - (d) Actively participate in and contribute to subregional political and economic platforms, strengthening the subregional coordinated response to NCDs and their risk factors. - (e) Strengthen national NCD programs appropriate to country contexts and priorities, including needs assessment, planning, policy development, multisectoral coordination, implementation, and monitoring and evaluation. - (f) Ensure that social protection policies include the equitable safeguarding of health and access to health care by persons with NCDs.

-- (a) Continue advocacy initiatives to sustain public support and interest of Heads of State and Government in implementation of the commitments of the Political Declaration of the High Level Meeting of the General Assembly on the Prevention and Control of Noncommunicable Diseases, as well as the global, regional and national political commitments on NCDs. - (b) Support and partner with governments in the development and implementation of multisectoral action, NCD policies and/or plans. - (c) Participate in the Pan American Forum for Action on NCDs, as the regional platform for dialogue, coordination and collaboration, which includes seven priority initiatives such as the Women's Cancer Initiative and the Salt Smart Consortium.
+- (a) Continue advocacy initiatives to sustain public support and interest of Heads of State and Government in implementation of the commitments of the Political Declaration of the High Level Meeting of the General Assembly on the Prevention and Control of Noncommunicable Diseases, as well as the global, regional and national political commitments on NCDs. - (b) Support and partner with governments in the development and implementation of multisector NCD policies and plans. - (c) Participate in the Pan American Forum for Action on NCDs, as the regional platform for dialogue, coordination and collaboration, which includes seven priority initiatives such as the Women's Cancer Initiative and the Salt Smart Consortium.